-Staff believes the Commission retains broad discretion to take the remedial actions it deems necessary and appropriate in fulfilling its statutory obligations.
+We retain broad discretion to take the remedial actions necessary and appropriate in fulfilling its statutory obligations.
 Such actions may include requiring changes to the OSS plan, requiring refunds to CLECs, conducting audits, or in the instant case, if appropriate, requiring AT&T to stay its November OSS release.
-Without the ability to require such actions, staff believes the Commission would be severely impaired in fulfilling its statutory obligation to prevent anticompetitive behavior.
-The Commission's authority to stay AT&T's November release makes seeking an injunction in circuit court unnecessary under these circumstances.
-Accordingly, staff believes the Commission should not dismiss STS' request that the Commission stay AT&T's OSS release to the extent such request is related to the Commission's oversight role of AT&T's OSS system, as STS' cause of action is one for which relief may be granted by the Commission.
-However, staff believes the Commission should take the remedial action regarding AT&T's OSS release as addressed in Issue 2 of this recommendation.
+Without the ability to require such actions, this Commission would be severely impaired in fulfilling its statutory obligation to prevent anticompetitive behavior.
+Particularly, our authority to stay AT&T's November release makes seeking an injunction in circuit court unnecessary under these circumstances.
+Accordingly, this Commission shall not dismiss STS' request that we stay AT&T's OSS release to the extent that such request is related to our oversight role of AT&T's OSS system, as STS' cause of action is one for which relief may be granted by this Commission.
+However, this Commission shall take the remedial action regarding AT&T's OSS release addressed below.